US National Academy of Engineering

 The NAE has over 2000 members who come from both the US and abroad.
 Membership of the academy is one of the highest professional accolades for engineers.
 Admission to the academy is granted exclusively on the basis of a nomination and election by other members.

-The following members of the Technical University of Munich (TUM) have been appointed to the NAE:
+The following members of the TUM have been appointed to the NAE:

 Full Professor of Chemical Technology (Department of Chemistry)